gs-avionik-gunnar/GS-Traffic2WIFI/README.md

 # GS-Traffic2WIFI
-GS-Traffic is a serial-wife-bridge with some specific features for NMEA-/Flarm-devices.
+GS-Traffic is a serial-wifi-bridge with some specific features for NMEA-/Flarm-devices.
 You can use it for connecting your moving-map-software to your Flarm- or GPS-device.
 GS-Traffic2Wifi Software 1.0 and 1.1 was a stripped down fork of [ESP32-Serial-Bridge](https://github.com/AlphaLima/ESP32-Serial-Bridge).
 With Version 2.0 there are a lot of extensions and the codebase is reworked in most parts.
 Version 2.0 and higher offer a WebUI for configuring the device.

 ## Hardware-Compatibility / Used GPIO-Pins